chrissimpkins/Crunch/README.md

 ## Issue Reporting

 Have you identified a problem?
-Please [create a new issue report](https://github.com/chrissimpkins/Crunch/issues/new) on the Github issue tracker so that we can fix it.
+Please [create a new issue report](https://github.com/chrissimpkins/Crunch/issues/new) on the Github issue tracker so that we can address it.

 ## Licenses